656 words

 • Argo CD detects changes and applies them to the cluster.

-• Terraform provisions the entire platform — including Argo CD itself.
+• Terraform provisions the entire platform, Argo CD included.

 • Vault integrates securely, providing secrets at runtime.